 On 16 August 2016, the CSRC and the SFC jointly announced the establishment of the Shenzhen Connect - the mutual stock market access between Shenzhen and Hong Kong.
 This is an extended version of the Mutual Market Access pilot programme between Mainland China and Hong Kong on the foundation of the Shanghai Connect which has been running successfully since launch.
 The Shenzhen Connect will be established by the Shenzhen Stock Exchange (SZSE), SEHK, ChinaClear and HKSCC in a similar way as for the Shanghai Connect.
-With this in place, the Pilot Programme will comprise the following Trading Links:
+This was subsequently launched on 5 December 2016.
+With this in place, the Pilot Programme now comprises the following Trading Links:

-Stock C Stock Connect Shanghai Connect Shenzhen Connect g type Northbound Northbound Shanghai Trading Link Northbound Shenzhen Trading Link Trading type Southbound Southbound Hong Kong Trading Link under Shanghai Connect Southbound Hong Kong Trading Link under Shenzhen Connect except those which are not traded in RMB and those under risk alert7.
+Stock C Stock Connect Shanghai Connect Shenzhen Connect g type Northbound Northbound Shanghai Trading Link Northbound Shenzhen Trading Link Trading type Southbound Southbound Hong Kong Trading Link under Shanghai Connect Southbound Hong Kong Trading Link under Shenzhen Connect